apache/nuttx/Documentation/platforms/arm/stm32g4/boards/nucleo-g431rb/index.rst

 ST Nucleo G431RB
 ================

-The Nucleo-G431RB is a member of the Nucleo-64 board family.
+The Nucleo G431RB is a member of the Nucleo-64 board family.

 Configurations
 ==============